The Healthcare Law Review: Cambodia

 Commissioning and procurement

 As has been mentioned, the Cambodian healthcare market is comprised of a wide variety of providers, including public health facilities, pharmacies, private hospitals and professional medical service providers.
 Apart from formal healthcare services, informal healthcare providers are common throughout the country: these include vendors selling drugs from shops or markets and traditional birth attendants, as well as traditional healers.
-Approximately half of the Cambodian population rely on traditional medicine, but the rapidly growing pharmaceutical industry indicates a trend away from these treatments.53 Health facilities lack sufficient human capital and resources, which prevents them from meeting the needs and expectations of the population.
-The 2019 budget only allocated US$455 million to healthcare, a decrease of US$30 million from 2018.
+Approximately half of the Cambodian population rely on traditional medicine, but the rapidly growing pharmaceutical industry indicates a trend away from these treatments.58 Health facilities lack sufficient human capital and resources, which prevents them from meeting the needs and expectations of the population.
+The government of Cambodia, through the Council of Ministers, approved a draft annual budget of approximately 32,099 billion Khmer riels for 2021.
+The 2021 budget allocated 1,720.684 billion Khmer riels to healthcare, a decrease of 100 billion Khmer riels from 2019.59

-As at July 2020, there were 3,087 registered pharmacies, 541 drug import and export companies and branches, 14 medical manufacturing institutions, 16 medical device manufacturing institutions, one health supporting products manufacturing institution, 789 cosmetic import and export companies, and 83 cosmetics centres and branches of cosmetics centres in Cambodia.
+As at June 2021, there were 3,338 registered pharmacies, 563 drug import and export companies and branches, 13 medical manufacturing institutions, 21 medical device manufacturing institutions, one health supporting products manufacturing institution, one cosmetic manufacturing institution, 1,023 cosmetic import and export companies, and 100 cosmetics centres and branches of cosmetics centres in Cambodia.
 Imported drugs account for more than 60 per cent of the pharmaceutical market.
 Local people generally prefer Western drugs and devices owing to their better quality.
-Currently, the MOH is the single largest purchaser of drugs, medical supplies and medical equipment in the country.54
+Currently, the MOH is the single largest purchaser of drugs, medical supplies and medical equipment in the country.60

 Marketing and promotion of services